AK7iwi/Python-for-Data-Science/module-00/README.md

 ### I) New libraries used
 - `string`: Built-in library for string constants and utilities

-### II) New built-in functions and methods used
+### II) New built-in functions, methods, attributes used
 - `input()`: Built-in function that gets user input from console
 - `sum()`: Built-in function that returns sum of all items in an iterable
-- `char.isupper()`: Method that checks if character is uppercase
+- `str.isupper()`: String method that checks if character is uppercase
-- `char.islower()`: Method that checks if character is lowercase
+- `str.islower()`: String method that checks if character is lowercase
-- `char.isdigit()`: Method that checks if character is a digit
+- `str.isdigit()`: String method that checks if character is a digit
-- `char.isspace()`: Method that checks if character is whitespace
+- `str.isspace()`: String method that checks if character is whitespace
-- `string.punctuation`: Module constant containing all punctuation characters
+- `string.punctuation`: String module constant containing all punctuation characters

-### III) New external functions
+### III) New external functions, methods, attributes used
-No new external functions used.
+No new external functions, methods, or attributes used.

 ### IV) New theory points
 - **Using `if __name__ == "__main__"`**